kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 To be accepted by Frama-CI, tests in « qualif » configuration must be easily reproducible on any platform.
-This is checked by running WP with flag `-wp-msg-key success-only` which is set by the default in the qualif test configuration.
+This is checked by running WP with flag `-wp-msg-key shell` which is set by the default in the qualif test configuration.
 Hence, a qualified test result only contains proof status that are either:
 - failed